DON’T MISS

 What treatment is covered by private health insurance?

 Private health insurance offers comprehensive coverage, usually giving you access to all areas of the German healthcare system, including visits to the doctor and specialists, health checks, treatment in hospital, dentistry, and prescriptions and medicines.
+Waiting times are generally lower than with statutory health insurance.
 It is also possible to tailor your plan to meet your needs by choosing optional extras (see below).

 Private health insurance premiums